aorwall/SWE-bench-docker/README.md

 swe-bench-docker, the same predictions result in [18.00% (54)](https://github.com/aorwall/SWE-bench-docker/blob/main/evaluations/auto-code-rover-run-1), [19% (57)](https://github.com/aorwall/SWE-bench-docker/blob/main/evaluations/auto-code-rover-run-2) and
 [19% (57)](https://github.com/aorwall/SWE-bench-docker/blob/main/evaluations/auto-code-rover-run-3) resolved issues.
 This adds up to a pass@3 of 26% (78) compared to 22.33% (67) reported in the [AutoCodeRover paper](https://arxiv.org/pdf/2404.05427).
-In each individual run, there are also benchmark instances that fail in swe-bench-docker's evaluation but not in AutoCodeRover's.
-Thus, it seems there are still false positives or negatives that are not detected when comparing with gold patches, likely due to incorrect dependency versions

-But this suggests that other agents' benchmarks may show lower results than they actually achieve because it's challenging to conduct evaluations with completely accurate results.
+This suggests that other agents' benchmarks may show lower results than they actually achieve because it's challenging to conduct evaluations with completely accurate results.

 ## Docker images types